|Person||Description / Notes|

 King David's son who attempted to take over the throne.
 While fleeing after losing a battle with David's army he is caught in a tree and killed by Joab.

 Name means 'red' or 'red earth.'
-First human created by God.
+He is the first created human.
 Sinned when he ate fruit of tree of good and evil (Genesis 3).
 Was cast out of Eden along with Eve.
 Lived 930 years.

 Worst king of Israel.
 Married to Jezebel.
 Expanded Israel's worship of pagan gods.
 Elijah the prophet confronted him for his evil.